ysmood/nisper/readme.md

 - Safe by design, full control of the user's authority
 - Same api for both node to browser, browser to node and node to node
 - Full support for Promise calls
+- Supports binary data type (json by default)
 - Bidirectional communication
 - Auto reconnect

 # Example

+For more usage, read the unit test `test/index.js`.

 ### Echo Example